wulfsberg/angular-material-kickstart/README.md

 Notably, this includes using the border-box model and collapsing table borders.
 It is less of an issue when using the Material project, but is still a nice help when doing other CSS work.

+[`hammerjs`](http://hammerjs.github.io/) provides gesture support, such as swipe and pinch.
+A couple of the Material components support this, so we include the library to get full functionality.

 `intl` is a polyfill for the ECMAScript internationalization API, to handle things like date and number formats.
 It is widely supported in modern browsers, only lacking in IE10, Safari 9 or Opera Mini, so you may or may not need it, depending on your target.